 The Fire Services department regulates burn permits during fire season.

 To protect the community and the environment, permits are required for all burning besides campfires from March 1 to October 31.
-Permits are free but site inspections are required, and permits may be conditional, to ensure safety.
+Permits are free but site inspections may be required, and permits may be conditional, to ensure safety.

 How can I obtain a burn permit?